marlanperumal/pdf_statement_reader/README.md

 ```

 These were the configuration options that were required for the default format.
 It is envisaged that as more formats are added, the list of options will grow.

+This format is also captured in `pdf_statement_rader/config/psr_config.schema.json` as a [json-schema](https://json-schema.org/understanding-json-schema/index.html).
+If you're using vscode or some other compatible text editor, you should get autocompletion hints as long as you include that `$schema` tag at the top of your json file.

 A key part in setting up a new configuration is getting the page coordinates for the area and columns.
 The easiest way to do this is to run the [tabula GUI](https://tabula.technology/), autodetect the page areas, save the settings as a template, then download and inspect json template file.
 It's not a one-to-one mapping to the psr config but hopefully it will be a good starting point.